public class SSLClientContext extends SSLContext implements java.lang.Cloneable

 Note that this method does not allow the same fine granularity as when

-some particular
+adding some particular

 key and certificate.
 Any key entry (and its corresponding certificate)